vehlwn/MotionDetection/README.md

 ### Output video

 - Folder: a folder where to put recorded video with motion.
 If it doesn't exist it will be created.
-Output files will have names with date and time in format QDateTime::toString("yyyy-MM-dd hh.mm.ss").
+Date folder will be created inside the output folder with format `yyyy-MM-dd`.
+Output files will be created inside date folder with format `hh.mm.ss` + outputExtension.
 Output files will be periodically rotated.
 Refer to 'file rotation period' option.
 Default: 'video';
 - extension: format to save output files.
 Default: '.avi';
 - FOURCC: codec to encode output video.
 List of available codes can be found [here](http://www.fourcc.org/codecs.php).
 Default: 'DIVX';
 - file rotation period: period when old output file will be closed and a new one created with a newly generated name.
 Default: 1 hour.